Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 The type of behaviour you’d expect from a shy, reserved, introverted kid with very little to say — who preferred to be left alone to live in their own little world.

-I wanted to be a composer, songwriter, musician.
-The type of work that allowed me to “work on my own”.
+I wanted to be a composer and songwriter.
+The type of work that would allow me to work on my own in my own space.
 But I kept that secret to myself because it’s not the culturally popular career choice my family would appreciate.

 When I finally worked up the courage to pursue music at 24… my dream of writing songs was finally realised only because I partnered with a friend who wrote lyrics. — It was the only way for our work to have a chance of getting published.